jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Minimizing interruptions is one of the keys to accomplishing challenging tasks.
 After an interruption, it takes up to a half an hour to get back to your original task[^2].

-### Off hours support
+### Off-hours support

-This is a benefit I have seen mentioned many other places.
-Off hours support becomes much easier if you are working remotely.
+This is a benefit I have not seen mentioned many other places.
+Off-hours support becomes much easier if you are working remotely.
 The actions you would take for an urgent alert at 1 AM are the same actions you would make at 1 PM.

 When you get that 1 AM page you don't have to struggle to remember how you check production while at home; this is an activity you do on a regular basis.
 You know what you need to do.
 You don't have to remember how to VPN into your company's network; you do that every day.

+No one likes getting woken up by a support call.
+At least this way you get to use your normal tools for solving problems.

 ### Recruiting

-Instead of being limited to your local workforce you can recruit from a much broader region.
+Since you aren't limited to your locale, you can recruit from a much broader region.
 This means you can find the top talent for your company.
 This is huge.

 Back in late 2013, it was quite challenging to find experienced Clojure programmers.
 Because [Outpace](https://outpace.com) is a distributed company, we were able to hire experts from across the entire United States.
 We would not have been able to recruit nearly as well if we were limited to a single location.